 Family Dentistry at Lovett Dental Heights

 A family dentist understands that a big component of dentist anxiety is often the separation from the parent.
 Children are often taken to a separate room without a parent being present.
 It’s for this reason that it can be beneficial to stay with your child during their teeth cleaning.
 This is especially true for a first-time cleaning with a very young child.
-At Lovett Dental Height, we gladly accommodate young ones, especially when it means a lessened risk of getting their fingers bitten off.
-Call Lovett Heights today at 832.780.4573 to learn more about how we can give your family the dentistry they need.
+At Lovett Dental Heights, we gladly accommodate young ones, especially when it means a lessened risk of getting their fingers bitten off.
+Contact Lovett Dental Heights today at 832.780.4573 to learn more about how we can give your family the dentistry they need.